Apply to be a provider

 The following guidance can help you understand your data protection responsibilities:

-Solihull Metropolitan Borough Council have asked you to collect the following personal data as part of the Summer HAF monitoring form:
+Solihull Metropolitan Borough Council have asked you to collect the following personal data as part of the HAF monitoring form:

 - child’s name